jfceklosky/acsi2stm-alt-hardware/README.md

 # acsi2stm-alt-hardware
-Alternate PCB designs for the acsi2stm using a DB-19 or and IDC-20 connector
+Alternate PCB designs for the acsi2stm using a DB-19 or and IDC-20 connector.
+Both boards use all through hole design components for easy self builds.

   - **db19**: contains the EasyEDA schematics, schematic pdf, and PCB layout for the DB-19 board